EvaYifanYan/github-slideshow/_posts/0000-01-02-EvaYifanYan.md

 ---
 layout: slide
-title: "Welcome to EvaYifanYan's second slide!"
+title: "Welcome to our Second slide!"
 ---
-This is my slide
+This is EvaYifanYan's slide
 Use the left arrow to go back!